Aug 18, 2020

 Proposals for police reform range from increasing spending, education, training, and equipment (like broader adoption of body-cameras) for police to abolishing police as we know it and replacing with an increased focus on community services.
 And the spectrum in between is broad and complex.
 So again—what do we do, and how do we implement changes?

-Join the Council for this discussion on questions about police reform, as part of the Reimagining Systems Series.
+This discussion covered questions about police reform, as part of the Reimagining Systems Series.

 About the Panelists